 SAGE_ATLAS_LIB - if you have an installation of ATLAS on your system and you want Sage to use it instead of building and installing its own version of ATLAS, set this variable to be the directory containing your ATLAS installation.
-It should contain the files libatlas, liblapack, libcblas, and libf77blas with extensions .a, .so, or .dylib.
+It should contain the files libatlas, liblapack, libcblas, libf77blas (and optionally libptcblas and libptf77blas for multi-threaded computations), with extensions .a, .so, or .dylib.
 For backward compatibility, the libraries may also be in the subdirectory SAGE_ATLAS_LIB/lib/.

 SAGE_MATPLOTLIB_GUI - if set to anything non-empty except no, then Sage will attempt to build the graphical backend when it builds the matplotlib package.